University Policy

 D. Policy Statement

-2. At the Appointing Authority’s discretion, an Employee may receive a Step Reduction as a form of progressive discipline.
-This form of discipline shall only be imposed as an alternative to termination.
+- At the Appointing Authority’s discretion, an Employee may be demoted as a form of progressive discipline.
+A demotion shall only be imposed as an alternative to termination.

-3. Any Classified Civil Service Employee who is Absent Without Leave may be subject to removal for neglect of duty.
+- Any Classified Civil Service Employee who is absent from duty habitually or for three (3) or more successive duty days, without leave and without notice to the Employee’s Immediate Supervisor may be subject to removal for neglect of duty.

-4. A voluntary written agreement by a Classified Civil Service Employee to a demotion or reduction shall be considered a satisfactory basis for such action in the absence of evidence to the contrary.
-The salary of an employee following demotion shall be fixed by the Appointing Authority at an equitable rate, not to exceed the rate of pay prior to the demotion.
+- A voluntary written agreement by a Classified Civil Service Employee to a demotion shall be considered a satisfactory basis for such action in the absence of evidence to the contrary.
+The compensation of an employee following demotion shall be fixed by the Appointing Authority at an equitable rate, not to exceed the rate of pay prior to the demotion.